 Are you experiencing sensitive teeth and wondering if you should call an emergency dentist in Lincoln, NE?
 There are many potential causes for sensitive teeth.
 Many of the causes of sensitive teeth are easily treatable and preventable, and there is no cause for emergency dental treatment.
-We will discuss the most common causes of sensitive teeth.

 Gum recession is a common cause of sensitive teeth.
 This occurs when root surfaces become exposed above the gum-line.
 This can happen due to grinding and clenching the teeth, brushing aggressively with abrasive toothpaste and medium or hard bristle toothbrushes, or a history of orthodontic treatment resulting in receded gums.